 Prenatal Vitamins: What Actually Matters

 If you've spent the last hour comparing prenatal vitamin labels and feel more confused than when you started, you're in good company.
-A 2024 study in the American Journal of Obstetrics & Gynecology found that only about one-third of top-selling prenatal vitamins on Amazon actually meet ACOG nutritional guidelines — and cost has nothing to do with quality.
-Here's exactly which nutrients matter, which ones most prenatals skip, and how to pick the right one without overthinking it.
+In a 2024 study published in the American Journal of Perinatology, researchers identified 48 unique prenatal vitamins from top Amazon and Google Shopping results and found that not a single one contained adequate amounts of all five key nutrients they highlighted: folic acid, iron, DHA, vitamin D, and calcium.
+Here's which nutrients actually matter, which ones most prenatals skip, and how to pick the right one without overthinking it.

 Key takeaways

-• Most gummy prenatals are missing iron, DHA, and calcium — you may need a separate supplement
+- Most gummy prenatals lack iron, DHA, and calcium.
+You may need a separate supplement if you go the gummy route.

-• Choline is the most overlooked nutrient in prenatal vitamins — 450 mg daily supports brain development, but almost no prenatal contains enough
+- Choline is the most overlooked nutrient in prenatals.
+The adequate intake is 450 mg daily, but almost no prenatal contains enough.
+Fill the gap with eggs, beef, or soy.

 What does your prenatal actually need?